yashaswiniannam05/Amazon-Clone/README.md

 # Why This Project?
 I took on this challenge to:<br>
- 🎯 Strengthen my front-end development skills
+ 🎯 Strengthen my front-end development skills<br>
- 🎯 Improve my understanding of how e-commerce websites are designed 🎯 Build a portfolio project that showcases my ability to recreate complex interfaces
+ 🎯 Improve my understanding of how e-commerce websites are designed<br>
+ 🎯 Build a portfolio project that showcases my ability to recreate complex interfaces